Anarchism in the Netherlands: 21st century

 The Antifascist Actie (AFA) was founded in 1992 and is a supra-regional network of various groups.
 Among other things, their activities consist of demonstrations, the distribution of leaflets and support for other organizations.
 The organization is mainly supported by anarchists, in collaboration with socialists, communists and autonomists.
 Cooperation with left-wing unions was rejected.
 The AFA publishes the magazine Alert!.

 The Eurodusnie collective was founded in 1997 to protest against the Treaty of Amsterdam.

 The Anarchist Group Amsterdam (AGA) came into being around 2001.
 The anarchist group is a non-hierarchical collective.
 Their starting point was anarchism, where they looked for alternatives to problems that existed in society, for example in the workplace, in schools, the prison system and to take initiatives for tenants and the squatter movement.
 They emphasise self-organization and direct action.
 Anarchist groups also exist in other cities.

 In 2009 the Anarchist Group Nijmegen (AGN) and in 2010 the Anarchist Collektief Utrecht (AK-Utrecht) was established.
 The groups organize actions and support each other's activities.
 The AGA shared a lot of their knowledge and experience.
 Both the AGN and the AK-Utrecht affiliated to the Free Union, an anarchist organization with groups in Utrecht, Amsterdam and Nijmegen, among other cities.

 The Pinksterlanddagen, which has existed since 1924, is still being organized today.

 The Federation of Free Socialists was founded in 1971, but later discontinued in 1979 and replaced by the Anarchist Federation.

 Anarchist Black Cross in Amsterdam and Nijmegen.

-The Anarcho-syndicalist Union (Anarcho-Syndicalistische Bond, ASB) was created in October 2012, on the initiative of some dissatisfied members of the Vrije Bond.
+The Anarcho-syndicalist Union (Anarcho-Syndicalistische Bond, ASB) was created in October 2012, on the initiative of some dissatisfied members of the Free Union.
 The ASB wanted a stronger focus on industrial action and had members in Utrecht, Twente, Amsterdam, Brabant, Rotterdam and The Hague.
 The ASB saw itself as a workers' organization with the aim of abolishing capitalism and the state, and in this sense followed a classic anarcho-syndicalist line.
 It pleaded for a free coexistence on the basis of self-organization of the workers, solidarity, mutual aid and communist anarchism.
 The ASB disbanded in 2014.